zakaria-lahyani/permiso/DOCKER_GUIDE.md

-# Docker Development Guide - Keystone Authentication System
+# Docker Development Guide - permiso Authentication System

-This guide provides comprehensive instructions for using Docker containers to develop and test the Keystone authentication system.
+This guide provides comprehensive instructions for using Docker containers to develop and test the permiso authentication system.

 ## Table of Contents